harrypaas1/fast-neural-network/README.md

 ```
 This code performs cross-validation on the specified dataset using an MLP network with the specified hyperparameters.
 The "num_folds" parameter specifies the number of folds to use in cross-validation.

+## Compiling
+To build your program on the command line, follow the two steps:
+- Run the Intel oneAPI setvars script to set the environment variables necessary to compile the library.
+- - On Linux/macOS use the command: source /opt/intel/oneapi/setvars.sh.
+- - On Windown use the command: "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"
+- Build your program with the provided Makefile.
+Simply type "make" to build then "./main" to run.
+If your program is in a different directory than the Network.h files, you need to copy the Makefile to your working directory and add the flag "-I/path/to/your/network/installation/src" to the LINKFLAGS section.

+Unfortunately, it is a bit more involved to link this library with an IDE.
+You must link your code with both the Intel MKL as well as the fast-neural-network files.
+You need to specify paths to all of the library and header files required and include linker flags for the dynamically linked MKL libraries.
+See Xcode Configuration for a detailed list of my configuration options for Xcode.

 ## License

 Fast Neural Network is open source and is available under the GNU Public license.
 You are free to use, modify, and distribute the code as you see fit.
 See the LICENSE file for more information.